nathanwould/Funkemon/README.md

 #### PostMVP

-- Advanced styling including a Pokemon-themed background
+- CSS Transition and Animation Effects
 - Option to search for a pokemon to be your dancing companion
 - One or more advanced sounds (adding filters, LFO, additional perameters such as attack and decay)